redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Email link (passwordless sign-in) in Firebase

 In Firebase Console, you must enable "Email link (passwordless sign-in)" with the configuration toggle for the email provider.
-The authenticaton sequence for passwordless email links has two steps:
+The authentication sequence for passwordless email links has two steps:

   1. First, an email with the link must be generated and sent to the user.
 Either using using firebase client sdk (web side) [sendSignInLinkToEmail()](https://firebase.google.com/docs/reference/js/auth.emailauthprovider#example_2_2), which generates the link and sends the email to the user on behalf of your application or alternatively, generate the link using backend admin sdk (api side), see ["Generate email link for sign-in](https://firebase.google.com/docs/auth/admin/email-action-links#generate_email_link_for_sign-in) but it is then your responsibility to send an email to the user containing the link.
   2. Second, authentication is completed when the user is redirected back to the application and the AuthProvider's logIn({emailLink, email, providerId: 'emailLink'}) method is called.